the-sudheendra/VEXtension/README.md

 * Open a ValueEdge ticket in your browser.
 * Right-click anywhere on the page.
 * In the context menu, you will see an option called **VE Checklist**.
 * Click on it to open a pop-up displaying the Done Checklist for the ticket.

-**Upload Checklist?**

-Right-click the extension icon in your browser's toolbar, then select 'Options' from the menu.
-This will open the options page, where you can upload a new DoD file (If you encounter issues, please ensure the file is not empty and follows the below mentioned schema)

 #### Example Checklist